patrickdlandy/FormView/useful_debug_commands.md

 jsx errors:

 from component inputs can have 'required' and type='email' to handle input errors.
 Will work for blank inputs and incorrectly formatted emails.

+Bugs:

+My errors were not showing up as part of a login form react component.
+I had written a simple session action creator to receive errors, an ansychronous action creator to login a user and dispatch any errors, an errors reducer to update the state, and a container for the login form component that maps the errors in the state to the form props.
+I used debuggers and console logs in all of the above components and the api controller to ensure that errors were propely being handled.
+I narrowed the issue down to two issues: my action creator and my login form itself.
+In the asynchronous action creator, I made an error in writing the nested callback functions when dispatching actions on login (and the action to receive errors was never being dispatched).
+After this fix, the state reflected signin errors, but my render method in the component simply did not display them.
+I determined that I left out a return statement, and the errors appeared on my form.